 Day 5 = Protein Only Depletion Day.
 Consume 2 x lean body mass in protein split up over 5 meals along with Lactic Acid training in the morning and light cardio for 30 mins at night.

-On ever day apart from the fast day you can consume free veggies and there is a list of the vegetables that are allowed.
+On every day apart from the fast day, you can consume free veggies and there is a list of the vegetables that are allowed.

-So there you go “Extreme” is correct, do I believe that this type of program would be effective “yes” is it healthy and a sensible way to get lean probably not, would I issue somrthing like this or encourqage a student to follow it “No”.
-Is it for you every day Joe who it is marketed to, in my opinion no. A good question is what do you do during the rebound after you finish day 25 (buy another one of their programs and start it all over again).
-This kind of training would be perfect for a body builder in the final cutting phase or figure/fitness model not far from a contest or shoot or someone who is a bit mental (that’s me taken care of).
-Also having 25 days off from your normal commitments and duties would be a help as this would allow you to rest in between you double sometimes treble daily workouts.
+So there you go “Extreme” is correct, do I believe that this type of program would be effective “yes” is it healthy and a sensible way to get lean probably not, would I issue something like this or encourage a student to follow it “No”.
+Is it for you every day Joe who it is marketed to, in my opinion, no?
+A good question is what do you do during the rebound after you finish day 25 (buy another one of their programs and start it all over again).
+This kind of training would be perfect for a bodybuilder in the final cutting phase or figure/fitness model not far from a contest or shoot or someone who is a bit mental (that’s me taken care of).
+Also having 25 days off from your normal commitments and duties would be a help as this would allow you to rest in between your double sometimes treble daily workouts.
 You would need a good understanding of exercise and a grounded level of strength and conditioning.
 You must also be willing to train extremely hard (lactic acid training encourages lots of Delayed.
 Onset.
 Muscle.
 Soreness) and to do this in a fasted state if you are not used to fasting or are not open to this type of fat loss technique then a program like this is not for you.
-I think a section deatailing how to fast safley while training hard should be among the program.
+I think a section detailing how to fast safely while training hard should be among the program.

 I will keep you posted and let you know how we get on.

-A final note I wonder if these programs and diets are designed for specific clients that are personally trained by these “Experts” and then rolled out to the public in order to make loads of wonga?
+On a final note, I wonder if these programs and diets are designed for specific clients that are personally trained by these “Experts” and then rolled out to the public in order to make loads of wonga?